fatiyildiz/AWS---Cloud-Infrastructure/README.md

     - Second S3 Bucket

       - This Bucket is going to be used for failover scenario.
-It has just a basic static website that has a picture said "the page is under construction"
+It has just a basic static website that has a picture said "The page is under construction"

   - To write the objects of S3 on DynamoDB table